Do I have to give time off for employee medical appointments?

 Unfortunately for expectant fathers, they have no right to paid time off but are entitled to take time off to accompany wife/partner to up to two antenatal appointments.

-Stay on top of Employment Law, call a Consultant on 0330 400 5490 to discuss our phone and email support packages.
+Stay on top of Employment Law, fill out our online form or call a Consultant on 0330 400 5490 to discuss our phone and email support packages.

 Subscribe to our regular newsletter at the bottom of this page, to notified of any changes in Employment Law.